-Family Network works closely with the personal counseling department and sponsors an array of programs on adolescence and parenting for the Burroughs community.
+Family Network works closely with the Counseling & Wellness Department and sponsors an array of programs on adolescence and parenting for the Burroughs community.

 An arm of the Parents Council, the Family Network promotes communication and the exchange of ideas on adolescence and parenting.
 The intent is to provide forums for discussion so relationships may be built or strengthened among parents and between parents and their teenagers.
 Accordingly, Family Network programs focus on family relationships, teen development, peer and academic pressures, substance abuse and topics suggested by the Administration.

 All meetings held at 8:30 am in Haertter Hall, Conference Room 2